gdg-yonsei/hearsitter-flutter/README.md

 - [x] Show decibel scale information
 - [x] Show notifications on app when sound detected
 - [X] Automatically save detection history in the history screen
+- [X] Send
 - [ ] Delete detection history

 ## Getting Started
+The HearSitter app is not yet released to Play Store / App Store.

+For an app demo, you can [download a releaed apk file](https://drive.google.com/file/d/1ibGN9mNB-Y1cREDqv4Jab1on9llKtyH_/view?usp=share_link).
+To install this, you need to able downloading an app from unknown sources.

 ### Requirements
 `Dart >= 2.18.0` & `Flutter >= 2.0.0`